LTylo100.jpg (12810 bytes)

 Your specific tour inclusions were detailed prior to receipt of your deposit but, in general, all of LADATCO’s arrangements include transfers, tours, accommodations and any specifically requested services.

-Local host-guides will meet you upon arrival at the airport or other entry point; they will be carrying a sign with your name on it; for international arrivals they will be outside customs; on local arrivals they will more than likely be in the luggage area near an exit door.
+Local host-guides will meet you upon arrival at the airport or other entry point; they will be carrying a sign with your name on it.
+They will be outside customs or, on domestic arrivals, outside luggage claim.

 They will transfer you to your hotel and help you get checked in.
 They will verify with you all tours and services to be provided, when to be ready for tour departures and they will reconfirm your departure flight and transfer.
 They will also give you a local contact number should you need additional assistance during your stay.